|

-Ralph E. Estep, 29 October 1918, Driccourt, French Ardennes, eight days before his death
+Ralph E. Estep, 29 October 1918, Dricourt, French Ardennes, eight days before his death.
+Colorized picture.

 Exactly 97 years ago and just four days before the Armistice, on November 7, 1918, while on a photographic assignment with the 42nd "Rainbow" Division near Sedan, Lieutenant Ralph Edwin Estep was killed in action by a German high explosive shell.
 He was the only military photographer in the U.S. Army Signal Corps during World War I who was mortally wounded.
 The pictures in his camera recorded his final moments in life.